-- (i) legislative instruments;
+- (i) Legislative instruments;

-- (ii) administrative instruments;
+- (ii) Administrative instruments;

-- (iii) economic or fiscal instruments;
+- (iii) Economic or fiscal instruments;

-- (iv) negotiated environmental agreements;
+- (iv) Negotiated environmental agreements;

-- (v) emission controls;
+- (v) Emission controls;

-- (vi) codes of good practice;
+- (vi) Codes of good practice;

-- (vii) recreation and restoration of wetlands areas;
+- (vii) Recreation and restoration of wetlands areas;

-- (viii) abstraction controls;
+- (viii) Abstraction controls;

-- (ix) demand management measures, inter alia, promotion of adapted agricultural production such as low water requiring crops in areas affected by drought;
+- (ix) Demand management measures, inter alia, promotion of adapted agricultural production such as low water requiring crops in areas affected by drought;

-- efficiency and reuse measures, inter alia, promotion of water-efficient technologies in industry and water-saving irrigation techniques;
+- (x) Efficiency and reuse measures, inter alia, promotion of water-efficient technologies in industry and watersaving irrigation techniques;

-- (xi) construction projects;
+- (xi) Construction projects;

-- (xii) desalination plants;
+- (xii) Desalination plants;

-- (xiii) rehabilitation projects;
+- (xiii) Rehabilitation projects;

-- (xiv) artificial recharge of aquifers;
+- (xiv) Artificial recharge of aquifers;

-- (xv) educational projects;
+- (xv) Educational projects;

-- (xvi) research, development and demonstration projects; and
+- (xvi) Research, development and demonstration projects; and

-- (xvii) other relevant measures.
+- (xvii) Other relevant measures.

 In Ireland, the additional measures under consideration were developed as a part of the Programme of Measures studies carried out by several of the RBD projects over the last year.
-In Northern Ireland, the range of possible additional measures was identified by a series of technical studies.
 In addition, the range of additional measures available for implementation in the Plan has been informed by the early stages of the SEA process as well as the Screening stage of the Article 6 Assessment carried out under the EU Habitats Directive (92/43/EEC).